New Patients (410) 514-6553

 Gum Disease Treatment in Towson, MD

-Dr. Ousborne and Dr. Esterson, as well as our skilled hygienists Kim and Sarah, are trained dental professionals when it comes to periodontal disease treatment.
-Once gum disease development starts, professional intervention is necessary to prevent or slow its progress.
-We are happy to answer any and all questions you might have about how we treat gum disease in our Towson, MD dentist office.
+Dr. Ousborne and Dr. Esterson, as well as our skilled hygienists, Kim and Sarah, are trained dental professionals in periodontal disease treatment.
+Once gum disease develops, you need professional intervention to prevent or slow its progression.

 What are the symptoms of gum disease?